 The goal of our ECD program is to provide Creative Minds students with a safe, healthy environment in which they can continue to learn, grow, and experience enrichment activities aligned with their interests.
-Creative Minds partners with well-established outside providers to offer our ECD services.
+Creative Minds partners with MTF Childcare and their Flex program to offer our ECD services.